bbauska/dom/README.md

 </p>
 <!-- image042.gif -->

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2 id="#D-13">13.
+<h2 id="D-13">13.
 How to parse URL using JavaScript?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Given an URL and the task is to parse that URL and retrieve all the related data using JavaScript.
-Example:
+<p>Given an URL and the task is to parse that URL and retrieve all the related data using
+JavaScript.
+Example:</p>

 ```
 URL: https://www.geeksforgeeks.org/courses